lfontesm/PEB-Walk/README.md

 ---

-[This](https://github.com/corkami/pics/blob/master/binary/pe102/pe102.svg) visual documentation by @corkami is also incredible and will help understand the code.
+[This](https://github.com/corkami/pics/blob/master/binary/pe102/pe102.svg) visual documentation by @Corkami is also incredible and will help understand the code.